Olumightyy/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path of the current working directory
+Display the content list of your current working directory in a long format